-This development contributions plan is called the Draft City of Ryde Section 7.11 Development Contributions Plan 2020.
+This development contributions plan is called the City of Ryde Section 7.11 Development Contributions Plan 2020 - Version 2.

-This plan commences on the date on which public notice was given under clause 31(2) of the EP&A Regulation {insert date} or the date specified in that notice if it is a different date.
+This plan commences on the date specified in the public notice that was given under clause 214 of the EP&A Regulation on Council's webpage.
+The specified date for the commencement of this plan is 2 May 2025.